gem5/website/_pages/governance.md

 ---
 gem5 is a meritocratic, consensus-based community project.
 Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision-making process.
 Historically, gem5 development has been carried out both in industry and in academia.
 This document describes how that participation takes place and how to set about earning merit within the project community.

 The document is broken into a number of sections.
 Philosophy describes the ideas behind the gem5 community.
-The Roadmap section points to the roadmap document for gem5’s development.
+The Jira section points users towards our Jira issue tracker for gem5's development.
 Users and Responsibilities describes the classes of users that use gem5, the types of gem5 contributors, and their responsibilities.
 Support describes how the community supports users and the Contribution process describes how to contribute.
 Finally, the Decision Process describes how decisions are made and then we conclude.

 # Philosophy
 ---